 2. Use a clear structure

-The structure of a powerful case study should include sections about the problem your client was experiencing, the process that you went through to resolve it for them and the results that they achieved from working with you.
+The structure of a powerful case study should include sections about the problem your client was experiencing, the process that you went through to resolve it for them, and the results they achieved from working with you.

 3. Get the timing right

-As mentioned above, one section you must include is about the results of the work that you did for your client.
+As mentioned above, you need to include a section about the results of the work you did for your client.
 In order to get the best possible feedback to include in your case study make sure that your client has had time to realise those benefits.
-Depending on the nature of your service, this may happen several months after you have finished working with them.
+Depending on the nature of your service, this may happen several months after you’ve finished working with them.
 Wait until the client has seen the benefits before you start to create the case study.